 - Requiring all staff with access to electronic health information systems to be issued their own user ID and password to access the system, which is subject to timeouts.
 Staff are not to share their IDs nor leave their systems unattended;

 - Applying additional security measures to all electronic health records – for example, firewalls; anti-virus protection; encryption of mobile devices;

 - Conducting regular, randomized audits on health records.

-No. Sinai Health System does not sell patient information to anyone.
+No. Sinai Health does not sell patient information to anyone.

 When may I be required to provide consent?
 What happens if I am unable to provide consent?